couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 All data is static but never the less it "works".
 In Step 2 we will update the static JSON returned in the Web API method to return actual data from Couchbase Server 4.

 ### Step 2 - Understand Couchbase, Couchbase .NET SDK & N1QL
-In this step we will update all WEB API methods to return data from Couchbase.
-This is the first step that uses Couchbase and therefore we need to add references to the Couchbase Client and LINQ extensions.
+In this step we will update all ASP.NET Web API methods to return data from Couchbase Server.

+This is the first step that uses Couchbase and therefore we need to add references to the Couchbase Client, LINQ extensions and configure the Couchbase Client also know as bootstrapping.

 ####Step 2.0 - Referencing & Bootstrapping the Couchbase Client.

 **Where:** `Solution` (this is a solution wide update)

 **Goals:** Add a reference to: [CouchbaseNetClient](https://www.nuget.org/packages/CouchbaseNetClient) and [Linq2Couchbase](https://www.nuget.org/packages/Linq2Couchbase) the later is the LINQ to N1QL extensions.

-When the references are in place we need to bootstrap the Couchbase SDK and make it globally available in the solution/web application.
+When the references are in place we need to bootstrap (configuration and initialisation) the Couchbase .NET SDK and make it globally available to the application.

 **Relevant Documentation Topics:**